 Domestically focused banks in particular have a high proportion of mortgage loans in their balance sheet.
 Therefore, excesses on the real estate market can present not only borrowers but also banks with considerable problems.
 Against this background, the mortgage and real estate markets constitute a potential source of risk for financial stability.
 Indeed, experience in Switzerland and abroad has shown that real estate crises can have a very detrimental impact on the financial system and ultimately the entire economy.
 This is why the SNB monitors developments in the mortgage and real estate markets closely and also participates in regulatory measures aimed at reducing the associated risks.

-Other than the countercyclical capital buffer, which regulatory measures serve to contain the risks on the mortgage and real estate markets?
+Other than the countercyclical capital buffer, what regulatory measures serve to contain risks on the mortgage and real estate markets?